 We can also install for rpm-based distributions like below.

 $ sudo yum install minicom -y

-We can start minicom without any option or parameter but providing a serial device is better way.
-We will provide a USB-Serial convertor which is located at
+We can start minicom without any option or parameter but providing a serial device is a better way.
+We will provide a USB-Serial converter which is located at

 /dev/ttyUSB0 .
 We should provide the